 Law libraries provide valuable services to self-represented parties.
 They provide traditional broad reference and informational services.
 They provide programs developed for the self-represented litigant such as clinics and self-help centers.
 They fill gaps in services that can result from other agencies’ intake restrictions, and have resources that are hard to duplicate at other agencies.
 Even those self-represented parties served directly by a program geared for them can be directed to a local law library for additional services.
 With the wide and varied array of services to assist the self-represented, law libraries make ideal partners in providing service to self-represented litigants.

-Survey of Libary SH Programs - Executive Summary & Map
+Survey of Library SH Programs - Executive Summary & Map

-Survey of Libary SH Programs - Survey Report
+Survey of Library SH Programs - Survey Report

-Survey of Libary SH Programs - Chart of Services
+Survey of Library SH Programs - Chart of Services

-Survey of Libary SH Programs - Full Survey Results
+Survey of Library SH Programs - Full Survey Results

-Survey of Libary SH Programs - List of Libraries Surveyed
+Survey of Library SH Programs - List of Libraries Surveyed